callummance/nia/README.md

 - [ ] Add admin channel
 - [ ] Remove admin channel
 - [ ] Add "request from admin" method for role management
+- [ ] Add option to reaction based role assignment to allow/disallow role removal by unreacting, and whether the bot should create an initial reaction (also ignore reacts from the bot user).